glangmead/longhead/content/posts/2023-08-28-talbott-review.md

 > the virtue of immediacy possessed by the technical device as such is not a virtue of the content mediated by that device

-I had never reflected in this way on apps like [The Elements](https://apps.apple.com/us/app/the-elements-by-theodore-gray/id364147847), which I thought of as wonderful eductational tools to show my kids.
-What if my experience of the app is rich because I have touched so many of the materials in the period table with my senses, whereas a child who has not is receivng a different and poorer experience than I?
+I had never reflected in this way on apps like [The Elements](https://apps.apple.com/us/app/the-elements-by-theodore-gray/id364147847), which I thought of as wonderful educational tools to show my kids.
+What if my experience of the app is rich because I have touched so many of the materials in the periodic table with my senses, whereas a child who has not is receivng a different and poorer experience than I?
 And what should I do with the fact that I never did reflect in this way?

 ## Our existing failures